FrFagiani/Maputo-Population/README.md

 > CIESIN used proportional allocation to distribute population data from subnational census data to the settlement extents.
 (CIESIN - https://ciesin.columbia.edu/data/hrsl/)

+> Adjustments to match the census population with the UN estimates are applied at the national level.
+The UN estimate for a given country (or state/territory) is divided by the total census estimate of population for the given country.
+The resulting adjustment factor is multiplied by each administrative unit census value for the target year.
+This preserves the relative population totals across administrative units while matching the UN total.

 Also this second sources has a very low resolution considering the scale we are dealing with.

 <img src="img/HRSL1-tot.PNG" width=250 />